inadarei/justgo/README.md

 4. For instance, if the output was: `0.0.0.0:32791` under `ports` section then you can access your new service at `http://0.0.0.0:32791/`
-5. You can edit source files of the application without restarting anything since JustGo supports hot reloading, using [Gin](https://github.com/codegangsta/gin)
+5. You can edit source files of the application without restarting anything since JustGo supports hot code reloading.

 ## Stopping and removing a container